Table of Contents

 What Your Cat Must Have in Her Ideal Diet Plan?

-Fiber: Lack of fiber in a cat’s diet can lead to many problems in the digestive system, constipation being an important one.
+- Fiber: Lack of fiber in a cat’s diet can lead to many problems in the digestive system, constipation being an important one.
 Cooked vegetables and grains contain high levels of fiber.
+However, too much fiber can also be problematic.
+Fiber holds onto water and can turn your cat’s stools watery.
+Finding the perfect balance is crucial for good digestive health.

 Are There Any Differences Between the Feeding of Stray Cats and Domestic Cats?